pathogenwatch-oss/amr-search/docs/INPUT_FORMATS.md

 e.g.
 - `1280.toml` provides the library for _Staphylococcus aureus_,
-- `gram_neg_esbl` provides a general library of genes for use in other libraries.
+- `gram_neg_esbl.toml` provides a general library of genes for use in other libraries.

 ## Format Outline